Find out below about the grant opportunities offered by ECN and our supporters: the ECNM Grants and the Student Fieldwork Grant.

 - Amount requested and proposed expenditure

-Successful recipients should submit a short summary report (500 words) with a photo to ECNM upon completion of the project.
+Successful recipients should submit a short summary report (500 words) with photos to ECNM upon completion of the project.

 FICBP will provide a grant of up to 500 Euros to a student, to assist with purchasing equipment or with fieldwork costs related to research.